sozip/sozip-spec/README.md

 If you use SOZip or plan to use it for your data delivery, or consider doing a SOZip implementation, etc., let us know!

+# Datasets available as SOZip

+* [TUDelft3D](https://3d.bk.tudelft.nl/) delivers the [3DBAG](https://docs.3dbag.nl/en/) data, an open 3D building dataset, for the whole of the Netherlands, 108 GB uncompressed, as a 18.8 GB large GeoPackage: https://3dbag.nl/en/download

 # Social media

 Find me on [![Mastodon](images/Mastodon_Logotype_(Simple).png)](https://fosstodon.org/@sozip)